-Upon completion of this offering, the holders of 10,146,780 shares of our common stock and 254,687 shares of our common stock issuable upon the exercise of options or their transferees, will be entitled to various rights with respect to the registration of these shares under the Securities Act.
-Registration of these shares under the Securities Act.
+Upon completion of this offering, the holders of 10,928,831 shares of our common stock and 254,687 shares of our common stock issuable upon the exercise of options or their transferees, will be entitled to various rights with respect to the registration of these shares under the Securities Act.
 Registration of these shares under the Securities Act would result in these shares becoming freely tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares held by affiliates.